astromechza/pbars/README.md

 pbars.NewProgressPrinter("My Title", 50, false)   // ascii mode
 ```

+- When writing to Non-TTY output streams like files or those that don't support the `\r` character, you can set
+`ProgressPrinter{}.NonTTY = true`.
+This will disable the progress bar until the `Done` function is called upon which
+it will print the final progress bar, rate, and elapsed time as normal.

 - Uses the overall units per second and elapsed time once you call `Done`

 - Customisable unit formats

 By default the progress bar rate is formatted as 'units' per second.
 But often you'll want a measure of bytes or bits.
-The ProgressPrinter struct allows you to set the `UnitFunc` to be whatever you want as long as it looks like
+The `ProgressPrinter` struct allows you to set the `UnitFunc` to be whatever you want as long as it looks like
 `func(v float64) string`.
 An example is the `pbars.ByteFormatFunc` that will convert to `B`, `KB`, `MB` etc.

 - `Interruptf` method for printing messages while the progress bar continues (see the example)